UPDATED: These instructions now work with Lilypond 2.21.x.

 curl -LO https://github.com/westes/flex/archive/flex-2.5.37.tar.gz tar xzf flex-2.5.37.tar.gz cd flex-flex-2.5.37 gsed -i -e '/doc \\/d' -e '/tests/d' -e 's/tools \\/tools/' Makefile.am gsed -i -e '/doc\/Makefile/d' -e '/tests\/Makefile/d' -e '/tests\/.*\/Makefile/d' configure.in ./autogen.sh ./configure make && make install

-This utility is, strictly speaking, optional, but it will supposedly result in much smaller PDF output from Lilypond, so I installed it.
+This utility is optional, but it will result in much smaller PDF output from Lilypond when building the documentation, so I installed it (in case I want to build the docs later).
 I couldn’t find a Homebrew package for this, so I installed from source:

 curl -L -o extractpdfmark-1.1.0.tar.gz \ https://github.com/trueroad/extractpdfmark/archive/v1.1.0.tar.gz cd extractpdfmark-1.1.0 ./autogen.sh ./configure --disable-dependency-tracking make && make install